The Little Town That Could

-This is a good news story is about a little town called Colbinabbin – a small farming community in central Victoria, with a huge, huge heart.
+This is a good news story about a little town called Colbinabbin – a small farming community in central Victoria, with a huge, huge heart.

 It’s got a population of just over 100 (according to the welcome sign), but it’s always punched well above its weight – in sport, in agricultural production, in community spirit, in fight.
 Especially in fight.